Rockstar San Diego: Red Dead Redemption and labor issues (2006–2011)

-In August 2006, two former Rockstar San Diego 3D artists—Terri-Kim Chuckry and Garrett Flynn—filed a class-action lawsuit on behalf of over one hundred ex-employees, claiming unpaid overtime compensation.
+In August 2006, two former Rockstar San Diego 3D artists—Terri-Kim Chuckry and Garrett Flynn—filed a class-action lawsuit on behalf of over 100 ex-employees, claiming unpaid overtime compensation.
 The case, Garrett Flynn, et al. v.
 Angel Studios, Inc./Rockstar Games et al., was prepared with assistance from Thomas Urmy Jr. of the law firm Shapiro Haber & Urmy LLP, and it was settled out of court in April 2009 with Rockstar Games awarding the former employees $2.75 million.
 The wives of several Rockstar San Diego employees, under the pseudonym "Rockstar Spouse", published an open letter in January 2010, alleging executives had imposed poor working conditions on studio developers since March 2009.
 This was followed by several former employees anonymously and publicly describing similar experiences.
-While a former staffer at Rockstar Games confirmed the post's claims, Rockstar Games denied all claims and said it was "saddened if any former members of any studio did not find their time here enjoyable or creatively fulfilling".
+While a former staffer at Rockstar Games confirmed the post's allegations, Rockstar Games denied all claims and said it was "saddened if any former members of any studio did not find their time here enjoyable or creatively fulfilling".
 The International Game Developers Association described the alleged working conditions as "deceptive, exploitative, and ultimately harmful".

 In January 2010, it was reported that the company management had gradually laid off employees working on the Midnight Club series and outsourced its development.
 Other key employees quit rather than work on Red Dead Redemption.
 During the development of Red Dead Redemption, mismanagement led to delays and increased development costs.
 Two months after the game's May 2010 release, about 40 of Rockstar San Diego's 180 staff members were laid off.
-Steve Martin, who had been a producer at the studio since 2009, succeeded Wasserman as studio manager.
+Steve Martin, who had been a producer at the studio since 2009, succeeded Wasserman as the studio manager.
 The studio headcount shrank to 128 employees by February 2011.
 Red Dead Redemption became a commercial and critical success, selling 13 million copies within two years.
-Speaking to investors, Take-Two's chief executive officer, Strauss Zelnick, announced that the game would become one of the company's strategic permanent franchises.
+Speaking to investors, Take-Two's chief executive officer, Strauss Zelnick, announced that the game would become one of the company's strategic "permanent franchises".
 The game won several year-end accolades, including multiple Game of the Year awards.
-Business Insider found that Red Dead Redemption was, as of 2017, the 37th-best game ever made when measured by critical reception scores.
+Business Insider found that, as of 2022, Red Dead Redemption was the 40th-best game ever made when measured by critical reception scores.